qweliant/ankaa/README.md

 The system aims to:

 - Reduce anxiety and stress during home dialysis sessions
-- Provide peace of mind for both patients and caregivers
+- Provide peace of mind for both patients and caresupports
 - Enable faster response to critical situations
 - Make home dialysis more accessible to those who might otherwise be hesitant
 - Create a safety net that works even without immediate medical assistance